-The church in Laodicea was filled with carnal Christians.
+More than likely, the members of the church in Laodicea were carnal Christians.
 They have a lot in common with the church in Corinth.
 Both churches were in a downward spiral of carnality.
 The Corinthian believers were engaged in some seriously messed up things.
-From sexual promiscuity to getting drunk while meeting together, to quarreling amongst themselves, these guys were far from the ideal loving and thriving church body.
-The Laodiceans were rich and self-sufficient with no need for God to supply their needs.
-Both churches needed to be severely rebuked.
+From sexual promiscuity to getting drunk while meeting together to quarreling amongst themselves, these people were far from the ideal loving and thriving church body.
+The Laodiceans were rich and self-sufficient, with no need for God to supply their needs.
+Both churches needed a severe rebuke.
 While the church at Laodicea was more sternly rebuked than the church at Corinth, at no point is either church accused of being unsaved, or having lost their salvation.
 Keep in mind as you read about the Laodiceans that they are a church filled with Christians.
 They may have lost their focus and strayed in their Christianity, but they are still a body of believers that Christ wanted to straighten out.
 There was still hope for the church at Laodicea.

 In the first theory, if the angel is an actual angel, then we can infer that each church has its own “guardian” angel.
 There is a major problem associated with άγγελος being an “angelic” angel.
 The problem lies in that it seems improbable that Christ would use a human to write a physical letter to an angel, rebuking it for falling short in its duties as a Christ-follower.4 If the angel is an actual angelic representative of the local church, and answerable for its failure, then the seven angels in chapters 1 through 3 failed miserably.
 Is that type of failure even possible for an angel?
 I don’t think so.